ddttom/doc2web/docs/user-manual.md

 **Q: How does the modular architecture benefit users?**
 A: The modular architecture improves maintainability, makes the code easier to understand, and allows for better testing and debugging.
 While users don't directly interact with the modules, they benefit from more reliable and maintainable software.

+**Q: Is the generated HTML properly formatted for debugging?**
+A: Yes, doc2web now generates properly formatted HTML with indentation and line breaks, making it easy to read, debug, and inspect.
+The HTML follows web development best practices while preserving all document content and structure.

+**Q: How does doc2web handle table formatting from DOCX documents?**
+A: doc2web now provides comprehensive table formatting with professional styling, semantic HTML structure, and accessibility features.
+Tables automatically get proper `<thead>` and `<tbody>` sections, header detection, responsive design, and modern CSS styling with borders, padding, and hover effects.

 ---